rdronio/wire-testing/README.md

-# Getting Started with Create React App

-This project was created for Clipex Wire Testing Resullts
+# This project was created for Clipex Wire Testing Resullts

 To start with the project run the commands